Assembly election dates for J&K and Haryana announced

 The tenure of the Maharashtra assembly ends on November 26, 2024.

-Haryana election maharashtra assembly J&K
+Haryana election Maharashtra assembly J&K